 You can identify a mature or receding hairline by observing the rate of hair loss.
 With a maturing hairline, the hair loss is gradual and generally doesn't result in large amounts of hair falling out.
 It's more about the slight shift in the hairline's position.

 Receding hairline involves a more noticeable and continuous loss of hair.
-Hair may shed in larger quantities, especially during grooming or washing.
+Hair may shed in larger quantities, especially during showering or grooming.

 Family History and Age